ahanba/hiatus/README.markdown

 ### Environment
 Ruby 1.9.2, 1.9.3 or 2.0.0
 Windows XP, Windows 7
-*hiatus works correctly in JA and EN environment.
-Other languages have not been tested.
+*hiatus is tested only in JA and EN environment.
 However, it might work correctly on other languages as chardet2 library is implemented to support various encodings.

 ### Installation
 1. Install [Ruby](http://rubyinstaller.org/) 2.0.0.
 Check on **tk** option on installation